auth0/wt-cli/README.md

 # Webtask CLI: all you need is code

-Command line tool for using [Webtasks](https://webtask.io) to create microservices in seconds
+Command line tool for using [Webtasks](https://webtask.io) to create microservices in seconds.

 ## Setup